zxing-js/library/readme.md

 And then include what you need from `build-browser` folder (for example `zxing.qrcodereader.min.js` for qr barcode reader).

-Or just grap the minified files that are available in [examples](https://github.com/aleris/zxing-typescript/tree/master/docs/examples).
+Or just grab the minified files that are available in [examples](https://github.com/aleris/zxing-typescript/tree/master/docs/examples).

 See [some demo examples](https://github.com/aleris/zxing-typescript/tree/master/docs/examples) for browser code examples with javascript.